Andy Norval: Career

-Norval formed part of East's international forward pack alongside Ray Stehr, Harry Pierce and Joe Pearce.
+Norval formed part of Easts' international forward pack alongside Ray Stehr, Harry Pierce and Joe Pearce.

 Representative career

 Norval played five matches for New South Wales.
 He was selected on the 1937-38 Kangaroo tour playing in three Tests and twelve touring matches.
 His international debut was on the wing in the third Test against Great Britain and he played in that position in both Tests on the French leg of the tour.
 He is listed on the Australian Players Register as Kangaroo No. 215.
 Norval is to date the only person to have been born in South Australia to play Test match rugby league.

 Accolades

-Team mate, Dick Dunn, described Norval as the best player he had seen since beginning his first grade career in 1935.
+Teammate, Dick Dunn, described Norval as the best player he had seen since beginning his first grade career in 1935.

 In February 2008, Norval was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
 He has also been selected in Eastern Suburbs "Greatest-ever" team.

 In 2010 Norval was named in a South Newcastle team of the century.